bezabu/bb-battleships/README.md

 - The user can enter guesses using the command line.
 The expected format is given as an example.

+- When one player has hit all of the other player's warships, the user is asked if they want to play again.

 ### Input validation

 - All user inputs can be entered in upper or lower case, the game automatically converts all inputs into upper case as part of the validation.